eliotwycoff/sandwich-lab-v2/README.md

 Once your .env is setup, you just need to run `cargo run`.

-## Live Demo
-Alternatively, you can just play with the live demo currently hosted at http://sandwich-lab.io:8000/.
-Please note that I have not installed an SSL certificate, so ignore any warnings about the site being unsafe.

 ## Sample LP Pair Addresses
 Here are some Ethereum pair addresses on Uniswap (V2 and V3) that should turn up a good number of sandwich trades: